Newsical: Original production

 Producer Fred M. Caruso saw the show and decided to move it to an Off-off Broadway production with the same director and musical director.
 Newsical began previews at the John Houseman Studio on Theatre Row in New York City on January 9, 2004.
 The cast was Eadie Scott, John Flynn, Kelly Howe and Chris Regan.
 It opened officially on January 22, 2004, and ran for eight weeks at the John Houseman.

 The show soon began a new run at New York City's Upstairs at Studio 54, with previews starting on September 10, 2004, and an official opening on October 7, 2004.
 Directed and choreographed by Donna Drake and produced by Fred M. Caruso, some of the musical's targets included Martha Stewart and AOL.
 The original cast included Kim Cea, Todd Alan Johnson, Stephanie Kurtzuba, Jeff Skowron, Aléna Watters, and Matt Allen.
+Replacement cast members included Trisha Rapier, Jamison Stern, Jim Newman, and Edward Staudenmayer.
 The musical closed on April 17, 2005, after 215 performances and then began a U.S. national tour and extended engagement at the Denver Civic Center in 2005.

 It was nominated for two Drama Desk Awards: Best Revue and Best Lyrics.